 To get more information about the pros and cons of reverse mortgages, visit the AARP website.
 The Consumer Financial Protection Bureau (CFPB) website and Federal Trade Commission (FTC) website also provide information for homeowners considering taking out a reverse mortgage.

 These counselors can also provide information about proprietary reverse mortgages and single-use reverse mortgages.
 While federal law requires that borrowers talk to a loan counselor before taking out a HECM, not all counselors effectively explain all of the ins and outs of reverse mortgages.
-Even after a long counseling session, many borrowers still don't fully understand all of the reverse mortgage terms and requirements.
+Even after a long counseling session, many borrowers still don't fully understand the reverse mortgage terms and requirements.

 Because reverse mortgages are very complex and have serious consequences, consider talking to an elder law or consumer protection attorney, or financial advisor, too.
 If you're concerned about a reverse mortgage foreclosure, speak to a foreclosure lawyer in your state.